PhamHanni/CSST106-CS4A/README.md

 ## Functions Overview

--**scale_image()**: Resizes the image to new dimensions based on scale_x and scale_y.
+- **scale_image()**: Resizes the image to new dimensions based on scale_x and scale_y.
 Useful for enlarging or shrinking images.
--**rotate_image()**: Rotates the image around its center.
+- **rotate_image()**: Rotates the image around its center.
 Commonly used for adjusting image orientation.
--**blur_image()**: Smoothens the image to reduce noise and detail.
+- **blur_image()**: Smoothens the image to reduce noise and detail.
 This is useful for preprocessing steps in computer vision.
--**detect_edges()**: Identifies edges in the image, highlighting areas of high intensity change, which is useful for object detection and image segmentation.
+- **detect_edges()**: Identifies edges in the image, highlighting areas of high intensity change, which is useful for object detection and image segmentation.

 ## Additional Tips